 One of the most crucial times to eat to help with fat loss is within the hour after you train.
 Doing a hard session and then skipping your post-workout snack or meal may be the worst mistake you can make when trying to lose weight.
 Extended exercise depletes muscle glycogen, or carbohydrate stores.
-By not replenishing depleted glycogen stores within at least 2 hours (30-45mins is the ideal though), your muscles, starving for fuel, can actually become insulin resistant for up to 16 hours post-exercise.
+By not replenishing depleted glycogen stores within at least 2 hours (30-45mins is the ideal though), your muscles, starving for fuel, can actually become hormone resistant for up to 16 hours post-exercise.
 This means that fat loss switches off, recovery stalls, hormones do not balance, and food is not used for fuel (meaning, it’s more likely to be stored as fat).

-A 2004 study by Deakin University also found that depleted glycogen stores lead to muscle fatigue, insulin resistance, changes in gene transcription, as well as changes in metabolic processes such as the metabolism of protein, fats and carbohydrates, including protein degradation or breakdown.
+A 2004 study by Deakin University also found that depleted glycogen stores lead to muscle fatigue, changes in gene transcription, as well as changes in metabolic processes such as the metabolism of protein, fats and carbohydrates, including protein degradation or breakdown.
 Kind of sounds like everything we don’t want to happen, right?

 Carbs can (and should) be included in a healthy and effective weight loss plan.
 The key is eating the right carbs, at the right time, in the right amounts, and finding the carbs that work for you.
 This means you might choose some fruit, vegetables, starchy vegetables or even (gasp!) grains, if you can tolerate them and if you’re training hard enough.
 Examples include fruit and nuts, a protein shake with some oats or banana, some chicken and sweet potato, salmon and quinoa or eggs and sourdough toast.